total-rehab/docs/docs/phases.md

 # Phases

 Phases are used to group a week or more of [tasks](./tasks.md).
 The names of phases will be presented to the user as they progress through their program.
-It is also possible to create [guides](./guides.md) and attach these to specific phases.
+To the user with more information about a phase we can create a [guide](./guides.md) and attach that to a specific phase.

 ## Creating phases